 index

-Chronic inflammation is extremely dangerous.
-In fact, it has been associated with most chronic diseases.
-When your immune system is activated, it sends inflammatory cells to help protect and heal damaged tissue.
-When the immune system becomes overactive, it can continue to send inflammatory cells long past your illness or injury, resulting in chronic inflammation.
-The chronic inflammation symptoms are as varied as the cells, tissues, and organs in your body.
+Chronic inflammation is extremely dangerous and is associated with most chronic diseases.
+When the immune system is activated, it sends inflammatory cells to help protect and heal damaged tissue.
+When the immune system becomes overactive, it can continue to send inflammatory cells long after an illness or injury, resulting in chronic inflammation.
+The symptoms of chronic inflammation are as varied as the cells, tissues, and organs in the body.

 Inflammation is the first line of defense against illness or injury.
-The inflammatory response is designed to trap dangerous bacteria, protect injured tissues and begin the healing process.
-When the body becomes confused, inflammation can continue long after your injured tissues have healed, or your illness has passed.
+The inflammatory response traps dangerous bacteria, protects injured tissues, and begins healing.
+When the body becomes confused, inflammation can continue long after wounded tissues have healed or illness has passed.

-Chronic inflammation can be difficult to spot as the symptoms can mimic other health conditions, infections, and injuries.
-Here are the top seven symptoms of inflammation:
+Chronic inflammation can be challenging to spot as the symptoms can mimic other health conditions, infections, and injuries.
+Here are the top symptoms of chronic inflammation:

-- Abdominal Pain – When you have chronic inflammation in your gastrointestinal tract, it can cause a number of digestive woes including abdominal pain, diarrhea, constipation, bloating, and gas.
-Additionally, inflammation in the body can damage the tight junctures in the intestines, resulting in leaky gut syndrome, which can allow toxins and bacteria to leak out of the digestive system and into the body.
+- Abdominal Pain—Chronic inflammation of the gastrointestinal tract can cause several digestive woes, including abdominal pain, diarrhea, constipation, bloating, and gas.
+Additionally, inflammation can damage the tight junctures in the intestines, resulting in leaky gut syndrome, which allows toxins and bacteria to leak out of the digestive system and into the body.

-- Chest Pain – Chronic inflammation of blood vessels, lung tissues, and the muscles in the chest wall can all lead to chest pain.
-When blood vessels become inflamed, it restricts blood flow, which can lead to angina.
-When the lining of your lungs becomes inflamed, it can cause pleurisy which causes pain upon inhalation and exhalation.
+- Chest Pain—Chronic inflammation of blood vessels, lung tissues, and the muscles in the chest wall can all lead to chest pain.
+When blood vessels become inflamed, they restrict blood flow, which can lead to angina.
+When the lining of your lungs becomes inflamed, it can cause pleurisy, which causes pain upon inhalation and exhalation.
 Finally, inflammation of the chest wall, also known as costochondritis, can cause chronic inflammation symptoms that mimic a heart attack.
 The pain can be sudden and severe.

-- Cognitive Issues – If you have inflammation in your body, it can impact your brain health, resulting in memory issues, emotional problems, and learning difficulties.
-Inflammation throughout the body can impact the body’s ability to make neurotransmitters, including dopamine, serotonin, and norepinephrine.
+- Cognitive Issues—Inflammation can impact brain health, resulting in memory, emotional, and learning difficulties.
+It can also affect the body’s ability to make neurotransmitters, including dopamine, serotonin, and norepinephrine.

-- Fatigue – If you are continually tired even after getting a full night’s sleep, you may be suffering from chronic inflammation.
+- Fatigue—If you are continually tired even after a whole night’s sleep, you may suffer from chronic inflammation.
 Long-term inflammation can cause you to feel run down like you do when you are sick.
-Long-term systemic inflammation increases the need for cellular energy as the body produces more immune cells which deplete your energy stores and cause fatigue.
+Long-term systemic inflammation increases the need for cellular energy as the body produces more immune cells, which deplete your energy stores and cause fatigue.

-- Phlegm – Are you always blowing your nose or clearing your throat due to thick phlegm?
+- Phlegm—Are you constantly blowing your nose or clearing your throat due to thick phlegm?
 Chronic inflammatory response syndrome causes inflammation in the respiratory system.
-The body produces phlegm to protect the epithelial cells that line the respiratory system from further damage.
+The body produces phlegm to protect the respiratory system’s epithelial cells from further damage.

-- Skin Rash – The signs of inflammation can extend to the skin.
-Inflammatory skin conditions like eczema and psoriasis cause red, flaking skin that is rough.
-Both of these skin conditions have been linked with an overactive immune system and systemic inflammation.
+- Skin Rash—The signs of inflammation can extend to the skin.
+Inflammatory skin conditions like eczema and psoriasis create red, flaking, and rough skin.
+These conditions are mainly due to an overactive immune system and systemic inflammation.

-Inflammatory diseases occur when you have ongoing inflammation throughout your body.
-There are many inflammatory diseases that can impact your health.
+Inflammatory diseases occur when there is ongoing inflammation throughout the body.
 Here are the most common chronic conditions associated with systemic inflammation.

 - Alzheimer’s Disease